Build apps in Google AI Studio

 • Iterate with Gemini: Use the chat panel in Build mode to ask Gemini to make modifications, add new features, or change the styling.

-• Edit the Code Directly: Open the Code tab in the preview panel to make live edits.
+• Edit the code directly: Open the Code tab in the preview panel to make live edits.

 Develop externally